magodo/az-whose/README.md

 > NOTE: The term "owner" used here and below means the user/application that created the resource, or frequently send API to operate this resource.

-A tool to anwer the basic question like "who is the owner of a resource group" should have been there long ago.
+A tool to answer the basic question like "who is the owner of a resource group" should have been there long ago.

 ## How